MarkEEaton/kingsborough-libguide/README.md

 # About this repository

+### As of 3/24/2017, I've stopped updating this repository because our library bought LibGuides CMS.
+CMS has allowed our library to do a lot more customization of our LibGuides code in various places.
+As a result, this repo has become really difficult to maintain.
+So I'll leave it as it is.

 The files here are copied from Kingsborough Library's LibGuides Admin interface.
 They will not produce a workable site on their own, but when pasted into the appropriate fields of the LibGuides Admin pages, they will modify the default LibGuide homepage to produce a page that looks like this: